-The Macgo Blu-ray Player is versatile Blu-ray player software that works with multiple operating systems and file types.
+The Macgo Player is versatile Blu-ray player software that works with multiple operating systems and file types.
 It gives you control over multiple audio and video settings and even lets you customize the player skin and share comments on videos directly to your social media pages.
-It’s also one of the least expensive Blu-ray player options available, so while it’s missing some features, it’s a great value if you want basic software.
+While it used to be an inexpensive option, we've seen the price creep up in recent years, so it has moved down in our estimations, as we no longer feel it's good value.

-This movie player software is available for Windows and Mac operating systems, but not for Linux.
-For just a bit more than the individual software cost, you can buy a license for both Windows and Mac OS X if you have multiple computers you'll want to watch videos on.
+This movie player software is available for Mac only.
 Macgo makes watching your entire movie collection easy, as it can play a variety of physical and digital video formats, including AVI, MP4, MOV, MKV and WMV.
 During our testing, we liked how seamless the player was at switching between video types, never once lagging or buffering.

 Just because you're using your computer as a video player rather than a physical player doesn't mean its performance or usability should suffer.
 As we tested the Macgo player, we found the software to be easy and enjoyable to use.
 Menus and icons are easy to find and understand, and any adjustments you could think of making are easy to do within a few clicks, so you don't have to waste time.
 Digital video started playing fairly quickly, and discs took barely ten seconds to load and start playing (the fastest time we recorded was Aiseesoft Blu-ray Player at five seconds).
 We also liked that the player has a minimalistic and intuitive interface.